angelnga/Movies-ETL/README.md

 Create an automated pipeline for Amazing Prime, a platform for streaming movies and TV shows, to update data on a daily basis for their analysis. <br>
 There are two data sources:
 - Scrape of Wikipedia for all movies released since 1990
-- Rating data from the Movie Land's webiste
+- Rating data from the Movie Land's webiste <br>
 The project needs to extract the data from the two sources, transform it into one clean data set, and finally load that data set into a SQL table.

 ## Process